-As event planners we often are so busy that we can overlook elements detrimental to the success of our events.
-I think it’s always good to be reminded of (potential) past mistakes, why they arose and how you overcame them.
-For this reason, at Azavista we try to continuously inspire our readers to develop themselves in their event planning and become as efficient and effective as possible.
-I have compiled a list of 9 threats to your event and how you might overcome them.
+As event planners, we often are so busy that we can overlook elements detrimental to the success of our events, that’s why it’s always good to be reminded of (potential) past mistakes, why they arose and how you overcame them.
+For this reason, we have compiled a list of 9 common threats to your event and how you can avoid them.
 Indeed, some are no-brainers – but you’d be surprised at what you might overlook when the stress piles on!

-3- Get creative and come up with unique ideas (e.g. decor, etc) that are also budget-friendly.
+- Come up with creative ideas (e.g. decor, etc) that are also budget-friendly.

-It’s vital that you invest the right resources in the right place, at the right time.
-We all have a “oh, I could have this done in no time” moment at some point.
+You must invest the right resources in the right place, at the right time.
+We all have an “oh, I could have this done in no time” moment at some point.
 Often though, we tend to regret procrastinating and wish that we could go back in time to begin planning sooner.

-- Set short and long-term targets to make sure things are done when they need to be
+- Set short and long-term targets to make sure things are done when they need to be.

-2- Start off with the info essentials: event venue, event size and which are events going on at the same time Hope Guyer has some great event planning 101 tips too, check them out!
+- Start with the info essentials: event venue, event size and which are events going on at the same time.

 So, how to we challenge Murphy?

-1- Complete a risk assessment of your event and identify where changes are most likely to occur or areas where event success could be jeopardised
+- Complete a risk assessment of your event and identify where changes are most likely to occur or areas where event success could be jeopardized.

-2- Based on your risk assessment be sure to have a back up plan and cover all your bases
+- Based on your risk assessment be sure to have a backup plan and cover all your bases.

 How does one determine the purpose of an event?